Ears and air travel

 Normally, ears canals are self-cleaning and should not need cleaning with any devices or cotton-tipped swabs.
 Cleaning the ear can cause problems by pushing the earwax deeper into the ear canal and against the eardrum.
 However, sometimes wax can accumulate excessively, resulting in a blocked ear canal.
 In the case of a blocked ear canal, consult your healthcare provider.
 He or she may be able to do one or more of the following:

 An irrigation of the ear canal to wash out the wax

 A vacuuming of the ear canal to remove the wax

 The use of a special instrument(s) to remove the wax

 Prescription eardrops or mineral oil to soften the wax

-Always consult your health care provider for a diagnosis and for additional information.
+Always consult your healthcare provider for a diagnosis and for more information.

 More Information About Ear Infection and Pain in the Health Library